LTD-Beget/openapi-cloud-go/docs/CdnCdnCreateErrorDomainError.md

 `func (o *CdnCdnCreateErrorDomainError) HasDomain() bool`

 HasDomain returns a boolean if a field has been set.

+### GetDomainAlreadyUsedDetails

+`func (o *CdnCdnCreateErrorDomainError) GetDomainAlreadyUsedDetails() CdnCdnCreateErrorDomainErrorDomainAlreadyUsedDetails`

+GetDomainAlreadyUsedDetails returns the DomainAlreadyUsedDetails field if non-nil, zero value otherwise.

+### GetDomainAlreadyUsedDetailsOk

+`func (o *CdnCdnCreateErrorDomainError) GetDomainAlreadyUsedDetailsOk() (*CdnCdnCreateErrorDomainErrorDomainAlreadyUsedDetails, bool)`

+GetDomainAlreadyUsedDetailsOk returns a tuple with the DomainAlreadyUsedDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDomainAlreadyUsedDetails

+`func (o *CdnCdnCreateErrorDomainError) SetDomainAlreadyUsedDetails(v CdnCdnCreateErrorDomainErrorDomainAlreadyUsedDetails)`

+SetDomainAlreadyUsedDetails sets DomainAlreadyUsedDetails field to given value.

+### HasDomainAlreadyUsedDetails

+`func (o *CdnCdnCreateErrorDomainError) HasDomainAlreadyUsedDetails() bool`

+HasDomainAlreadyUsedDetails returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)